Skip to product information

 Enjoy access to a digital copy of your favorite magazine once the issue is released!
 This is perfect for our international readers.
 Once the issues are released, you will receive an email with a downloadable link.
 Once downloaded, it will remain on your device for unlimited access.
 It will be located in your downloads folder or in the 'Files' app on Apple iPhone or iPad devices.

 This is a two-year subscription for our ebook version of the magazine.
-It will include the following issues: Fall 2025, Christmas 2025, Spring 2026, Summer 2026, Fall 2026, Christmas 2026, Spring 2027 and Summer 2027 issues.
+It will include the following issues: Christmas 2025, Spring 2026, Summer 2026, Fall 2026, Christmas 2026, Spring 2027, Summer 2027, and Fall 2027 issues.

 This is NOT the Special Edition.
 This is part of a subscription.